Nolan Richardson: University of Arkansas controversy

 While at Arkansas, Richardson frequently spoke out about the negative stereotypes that he and other black coaches faced.
 His most controversial statement occurred in a post-game press conference in February 2002, when he spoke out against the athletic administration at the University of Arkansas.
 He claimed that he was being mistreated because of his race, and challenged Athletic Director Frank Broyles to ruffle feathers by declaring, "If they go ahead and pay me my money, they can take my job tomorrow."
 Shortly thereafter, Arkansas dismissed Richardson as head coach.
 In December 2002, Richardson filed a lawsuit against the university, the board of trustees, and the Razorback Foundation, citing a racially discriminatory environment; the lawsuit was dismissed in July 2004.

 Richardson's former long-time assistant, Mike Anderson, was hired as Arkansas' head coach in March 2011.
 Anderson led Arkansas to three NCAA Tournament appearances in eight seasons as head coach.
 Richardson attended numerous Arkansas home games during Anderson's tenure.
 On March 26, 2019, Anderson was terminated as head coach of the Arkansas Razorbacks after a lackluster 2018–19 season and was replaced by former Nevada head coach Eric Musselman.
+Musselman led Arkansas to two Elite Eight appearances and a Sweet 16 in his five seasons, but resigned after the 2023-24 season to be the head coach for the USC Trojans.
+Arkansas then hired former Kentucky coach John Calipari, who is the current head coach.